-365366 WHEREAS.

-WHEREAS, the Council acknowledges that the Site Plan may be modified during the Montgomery County development review process, by SHA or at the request of NDC, any of which may warrant further assessment by the Council to ensure that the project appropriately addresses its goal of creating an attractive, vibrant and economically viable development.
-The Site Plan may also be modified following the approval of this resolution at the request of the Council to ensure that the project appropriately addresses the objectives and goals stated herein; and a) Maintaining the unique character of the community and the appeal of Takoma Junction.

-WHEREAS, the Council remains strongly committed to ensuring the continuity of operations for Takoma Junction businesses during construction and providing reasonable accommodations for parking and deliveries for the TPSS Co-op upon completion of the development; and b) Protecting the area's economic vitality by ensuring a diversity of businesses with sufficient opportunities for independent entrepreneurs.

-WHEREAS, the goals for the type of retail for the Takoma Junction project include:

-c) Fostering businesses that serve the basic needs of the surrounding neighborhood; and the Council, acknowledging the complexity of matters relating to the operation of the TPSS Co-op and that the Co-op has expressed its concerns that draft Site Plan does not fully provide reasonable accommodation for deliveries, parking, trash and business continuity during construction, has offered to provide funding in an amount not to exceed \$5,000 to allow for a facilitated discussion between NDC and the TPSS Co-op, both of which have agreed to participate in the proposed mediation.
-Members of the Council and City staff will serve, at the request of the TPSS Co-op, as observers during the mediation.
-The Council requests that the mediation be concluded by early September; and

-WHEREAS, the Council views this mediation as an opportunity to build trust between NDC and the TPSS Co-op and to identify solutions to outstanding operational issues such as the timing, access and potential staging of deliveries, TPSS Co-op trash and recycling requirements, customer and employee parking needs, and the location, siting and type of elevator needed to facilitate access to the TPSS Co-op building and the below grade parking facility, as well as continuity of operations during construction.
-The Council expects both parties to mediate in good faith and to reach agreement on how to equitably address these matters in a timely manner, preferably by September 2018; and

-WHEREAS, the conditions set forth in the Development Agreement including the actions required by the City and NDC throughout the development review process and construction, the project schedule, and remedies for resolving disputes and terminating the Agreement remain enforceable through the term of the Agreement.
+- 364Takoma Park and satisfies the requirements of Montgomery County; a365decision on the steps to be taken will be determined during the Montgomery366County development review process and thus will need to be addressed at367that time; and - WHEREAS, WHEREAS, the Council acknowledges that the Site Plan may be modified during the Montgomery County development review process, by the Maryland State Highway Administration or at the request of NDC, any of which may warrant further assessment by the Council to ensure that the project appropriately addresses its goal of creating an attractive, vibrant and economically viable development; and - WHEREAS, the Council remains strongly committed to ensuring the continuity of operations for Takoma Junction businesses during construction and providing reasonable accommodations for parking and deliveries for the TPSS Co-op upon completion of the development; and - 380 381 WHEREAS, the Council, acknowledging the complexity of matters relating to the operation of the TPSS Co-op and that the Co-op has expressed its concerns 382 that draft Site Plan does not fully provide reasonable accommodation for 383 deliveries, parking, trash and business continuity during construction, has 384 offered to provide funding in an amount not to exceed \$5,000 to allow for a 385 facilitated discussion between NDC and the TPSS Co-op, both of which have 386 agreed to participate in the proposed mediation.
+Members of the Council and 387 City staff will serve, at the request of the TPSS Co-op, as observers during the 388 mediation.
+The Council requests that the mediation be concluded by early 389 September; and 390 - WHEREAS, the Council views this mediation as an opportunity to build trust between 392 NDC and the TPSS Co-op and to identify solutions to outstanding operational 393 issues such as the timing, access and potential staging of deliveries.
+TPSS Co-394 op trash and recycling requirements, customer and employee parking needs, 395 and the location, siting and type of elevator needed to facilitate access to the 396 TPSS Co-op building and the below grade parking facility, as well as 397 continuity of operations during construction.
+The Council expects both 398 parties to mediate in good faith and to reach agreement on how to equitably 399 address these matters in a timely manner, preferably by September 2018; 400 401 and 402 - WHEREAS, WHEREAS, the conditions set forth in the Development Agreement including the actions required by the City and NDC throughout the development review process and construction, the project schedule, and remedies for resolving disputes and terminating the Agreement remain enforceable through the term of the Agreement. - 408 409

+410 NOW, THEREFORE, BE IT RESOLVED THAT THE CITY COUNCIL OF TAKOMA PARK,

+411 MARYLAND has determined that the April 2018 Site Plan submitted by NDC, along with its 412 June 20, 2018 correspondence and other modifications as noted in this Resolution, 413 advances the City's goals for the Property by creating a development that will act as a 414 stimulus to the commercial district and locally-owned, independent businesses; return the 415 property to the tax rolls; improve the aesthetic appeal of the district; and be contextually 416 sensitive and environmentally sustainable.

-BE IT FURTHER RESOLVED THAT, NDC is hereby authorized to submit the Takoma Junction Development Project Combined Site Plan as modified herein to the Montgomery County Planning Department for review along with its traffic impact analysis indicating a recommendation for reconfiguration of the Takoma Junction intersection.
+BE IT FURTHER RESOLVED THAT, NDC is hereby authorized to submit the Takoma Junction Development Project Combined Site Plan as modified herein to the Montgomery County Planning Department for review, along with its traffic impact analysis indicating a recommendation for reconfiguration of the Takoma Junction intersection.